Lee Anderson says he's staying as a Conservative after offer to join Reform

 "But I think the best way forward is a strong Conservative Party, with strong MPs like myself, and I will stand for the Conservatives at the next election.”

-On voting against the Government and resigning as deputy chairman, he added: “I didn’t think I could carry on in my role as deputy chairman of the Conservative Party when I fundamentally disagreed with the bill.
+On not supporting the Government and resigning as deputy chairman, he added: “I didn’t think I could carry on in my role as deputy chairman of the Conservative Party when I fundamentally disagreed with the bill.

 "I think most of it is sound but we needed it beefing up, we needed it strengthening and I couldn’t be in a position to vote for something I didn’t believe in.